vinmenn/HBus.Arduino/HNode/README.md

 ![schema](https://github.com/vinmenn/HBus.Arduino/blob/master/HNode/images/sensor-hub%20example.png)

 Open terminal on first instance
-- Press '1' to read sensor temperature other node
+- Press 'l' to toggle Led on sensor node
-- Press '2' to read sensor humidity from other node
+- Press 'r' to read remote sensor temperature from LM35
-- Press 't' to toggle Led on other node
-- Press 's' to subscribe to 20 temperature readings from other node
+- Press 's' to subscribe to 20 temperature readings from sensor node
-- Press 'u' to unsubscribe from other node before subscribe expiration
+- Press 'u' to unsubscribe from sensor node before subscribe expiration
+- Press 't' to read local temperature from DHT11/22
+- Press 'h' to read local humidity from DHT11/22

-You should see sensor temperatures from Arduino Uno showed into terminal window of Arduino Mega
+You should see sensors values showed into terminal window of Arduino Mega.
+Pressing l will toggle led on Arduino Uno